dimagi/commcare-cloud/docs/commcare-cloud/commands/index.md

 ```

     apply_patch                Used to apply a git patch created via `git for...
-    awesome_deploy             Preindex and deploy if it completes quickly en...
     check_status
     clean_offline_releases     Cleans all releases in home directory
     clean_releases             Cleans old and failed deploys from the ~/www/<...
-    deploy                     Preindex and deploy if it completes quickly en...
     deploy_airflow
     deploy_formplayer
     force_update_static